-Stephen represents servicers and developers relating to the transactional aspects of the development, sale, and leasing of real property throughout the United States, as well as in real property litigation resulting from property disputes, foreclosures, faulty surveys, title defects, lien seniority disputes, delinquent property tax sales and redemptions, and applicable state and federal statutes and regulations.
-He manages a portfolio of ongoing litigation matters for one of the nation's largest loan servicing companies.
+Stephen represents servicers, owners and developers relating to the transactional aspects of the development, sale, and leasing of real property throughout the United States, as well as in real property litigation resulting from property disputes, foreclosures, faulty surveys, title defects, lien seniority disputes, delinquent property tax sales and redemptions, and applicable state and federal statutes and regulations.

-Stephen also represents owners, developers, and prime and sub-contractors in construction contract negotiations and drafting, as well as in litigating, mediating and arbitrating a wide variety of multi-party commercial and contractual disputes, large-scale construction cases and tort claims.
-He advises these clients relating to early dispute resolution strategy, as well as issues relating to mechanics' liens, prompt pay and retainage laws, and licensure and bonding requirements.
-Stephen is one of three Alabama attorneys accredited by the U.S. Green Building Council as a LEED Accredited Professional (AP), which allows him to help clients proactively assess and plan for green building requirements and considerations.
+Stephen also represents owners, developers, and prime and sub-contractors in construction contract negotiations and drafting for projects throughout the U.S., as well as litigation and alternative dispute resolution.
+Stephen also advises these clients regarding mechanics' liens, licensure, bonding, and laws governing prompt payment requirements and retainage.
+Stephen is one of three Alabama attorneys accredited by the U.S. Green Building Council as a LEED Accredited Professional (AP).

 Stephen has studied in Spain and Switzerland, taught and lived in China, Nepal and Nicaragua, traveled throughout Asia, South America, Morocco and Turkey, and is highly proficient in written and spoken Spanish.
 During law school, he clerked for the U.S. Department of Justice's Office of International Affairs, the Inter-American Development Bank and the Attorney General of Virginia.

 - Negotiated and drafted numerous multi-million dollar construction contracts on behalf of health care REIT client; senior living/ multi-family developer clients; Japanese industrial manufacturing client; and Irish commercial aviation company.